RevoltSecurities/SubProber/README.md

         -to,   --timeout               set a custom timeout value for sending requests.

     [UPDATES]:

-        -up,   --update                update Subprober to the latest version (pip required to be installed) -sup,  --show-updates          shows the current version subprober updates
+        -up,   --update                update subprober to the latest version (pip required to be installed) -sup,  --show-updates          display the current or latest version subprober updates

     [DEBUG]:

-        -h,    --help                  show this help message for you and exit!
+        -h,    --help                  display this help message for you and exit!
         -s,    --silent                enable silent mode to suppress the display of Subprober banner and version information.
         -v,    --verbose               enable verbose mode to display error results on the console.
         -nc,   --no-color              enabling the --no-color will display the output without any CLI colors